Kaamar.com

 Alternatively, if the mosaic size is not suitable then either change the desired size and click "Update Mosaic Info" button, or go back and upload a pre-prepared image with the right proportions (see Guidance Notes below).

-When viewing the mosaic design, click the "Quote Me for this Mosaic Design" button, add any Instructions (if you want us to supply grout, or as "Ready to Hang", for instance), fill in your contact details and press the "Submit" button.
+When viewing the mosaic design, click the "Quote Me for this Mosaic Design" button, add any Instructions (if you want us to supply grout for instance), fill in your contact details and press the "Submit" button.

 Try Again